Here you'll find answers to the questions we get asked the most about the Steelhouse Festival.

 Tents are not available to hire, but you can bring your own tent and camping gear.

 Because of the fire risk, no open fires or tinfoil barbecues are allowed on site.
 However, you may use camping stoves or barbecues on legs (in the campsite area only).
 No glass bottles are allowed on any part of the festival site, including the camping areas.
-You may bring a personal supply of alcohol with you into the campsites (decanted into plastic bottles) but you will not be able to bring it into the festival arena where there are licensed bars.
+You may bring a personal supply of alcohol with you into the campsites (STRICTLY NO GLASS) but you will not be able to bring it into the festival arena where there are licensed bars.
 This will be STRICTLY adhered to and you may be searched and be asked to return the alcohol to your tent.

-Tents and live-in vehicles are not available to hire, but you can bring your own tent and camping gear.
+Tents and Campervans/Live-in vehicles are not available to hire, but you can bring your own tent and camping gear.
 There will be toilets which will be cleaned at regular intervals, as well as hot shower facilities.
 There will be (non-drinking) water supplied in containers in the campsite service area.
 Campers can use this to fill their own bottles.
 Drinking water (bottled) is available FREE OF CHARGE throughout the site.
 Attendees are encouraged to bring their own supply of drinking water.
 Please do not leave valuables in your tent or car.
 Keep your possessions with you.

 People with disabilities interested in using facilities at the festival should contact us on firstname.lastname@example.org

 Please note that the campsite closes and must be empty by 11am on Monday 29th July 2024.

-Steelhouse Festival is a rock festival and is, by the nature of its genre, sometimes unsuitable for younger children.
+Steelhouse Festival is a rock festival and, by the nature of its genre, sometimes unsuitable for younger children.
 Children 14 and under are charged a reduced ticket price to enter the arena but must be accompanied by an adult at all times.
 We advise you to write your mobile number on the wristband of your children so that we can contact you if they become lost.

 Anyone under 18 years of age is not able to buy a ticket or attend the festival alone.
 Attendees under 18 will need to be accompanied by an adult over the age of 18.